hypatia-software-org/kiki/README.md

-# Slack Bot Aurora
+# Kiki: Greets newbies on a Slack team

-This bot sends a private message (defined in a text file) to a user that's new to your team!
+Kiki sends a private message (`greeting.txt`) to people who are new to your Slack team!

+Kiki was named after Kiki, from Kiki's Delivery Service.

 ## Usage

+  1. Create `greeting.txt`, this will be
-`greeting.txt` contains the text sent to new users.
+     the text sent to new users.
+  2. Enter your Slack bot API key into `bot_config.example.ini`
+  3. `pip install -r requirements.txt`

 A file (`userfile`) is used as a database for detecting new users.
 It is updated when new users are detected.

-# Dependencies

-`pip install -r requirements.txt`

-  * `slacker`